Establishing Earned Value (EV) Reporting in UniPhi

 Lock the Planned Value

-Allow future comparison against actuals
+Enable comparison against actuals

 Support change control and auditability

-5. Establish a Budget for Non-Resource Costs
+5. Establish the Budget for Non-Resource Costs

 Contractors